puppetlabs/puppet-docs/source/guides/faq.markdown

 masquerade as another node, and get the configuration intended for that node.
-The reason for this is that the node chooses the certificate common name ('CN' - usually its fqdn, but this is fully configurable), and the puppetmaster then uses this CN to look up the node definition to serve.
+The reason for this is that the node chooses the certificate common name ('CN' - usually its fqdn, but this is fully configurable), and the puppet master then uses this CN to look up the node definition to serve.
 The certificate itself is stored, so two nodes could not connect with the same CN (eg alice.mydomain.com), but this is not the problem.

-The problem lies in the fact that the puppetmaster does not make a 1-1 mapping between a node and the first certificate it saw for it, and hence multiple certificates can map to the same node, for
+The problem lies in the fact that the puppet master does not make a 1-1 mapping between a node and the first certificate it saw for it, and hence multiple certificates can map to the same node, for
 example: